Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: The market does seem a bit weak.

 Imran: Overall, the market is digesting the significant news released by Trump and the subsequent liquidity injection.
-As for the short-term market trend, I can't provide a clear judgment, but I remain optimistic about the market in the medium to long term.
+As for the short-term market trend, I can't make a definitive judgment, but I remain optimistic about the market in the medium to long term.

-Qiao: I think the market may maintain a sideways consolidation in the short term.
-In fact, there have been many positive news items in the past two weeks, such as the executive order supporting cryptocurrencies, the repeal of the SAB act, the advancement of the stablecoin bill, and some policy speeches regarding cryptocurrencies.
-However, despite so much positive news, the market has hardly reacted.
+Qiao: I think the market may maintain a sideways consolidation state in the short term.
+In fact, there have been many positive news items in the past two weeks, such as the executive order supporting cryptocurrencies, the repeal of the SAB Act, the advancement of the stablecoin bill, and some policy speeches regarding cryptocurrencies, etc. However, despite so much positive news, the market has hardly reacted.
 This situation reflects the market's lukewarm response to these positive developments.
 Nevertheless, from a macroeconomic perspective, I believe the overall economic situation is still quite good.

 Strategic Bitcoin Reserves (SBR) in Progress

 Qiao: David Bailey mentioned that the current market performance is misleading.
-He tweeted that the Strategic Bitcoin Reserves (SBR) plan is progressing at today's press conference.
+He wrote in a tweet that the Strategic Bitcoin Reserves (SBR) plan is progressing at today's press conference.
 This is a top priority led by DJT.
-They are gathering top officials from the nation and plan to develop a complete plan within the next 80 days.
-Notably, half of the working group consists of individuals who have achieved great success in relevant fields.
+They are gathering top officials from the nation and plan to formulate a complete plan within the next 80 days.
+Notably, half of the working group consists of individuals who have achieved great success in related fields.
 The SBR plan is gradually being implemented.
-If SBR is indeed implemented within the next 80 days, then the current market pricing of it is clearly severely underestimated.
+If SBR is indeed implemented within the next 80 days, then the current market pricing is clearly severely underestimated.
 This potential impact cannot be fully reflected through existing market mechanisms.

-Qiao: This reminds me of the Bitcoin ETF launch.
-At that time, many believed that the Bitcoin ETF was bad news and advised selling.
+Qiao: This reminds me of the launch of the Bitcoin ETF.
+At that time, many believed the Bitcoin ETF was bad news and advised selling.
 But the reality was quite the opposite; the launch of the Bitcoin ETF actually opened a new door for financial institutions and traditional investors to enter the Bitcoin market, especially for those from traditional finance and older investors, right?

 The situation with SBR is very similar.
-If the Strategic Bitcoin Reserves plan can be successfully implemented, it will mark formal government involvement.
-Not just the U.S. federal government, but also state governments and even governments from other countries may choose to cooperate with the U.S. or at least try to keep up with this trend.
+If the Strategic Bitcoin Reserves plan can be successfully implemented, it will mark formal government-level participation.
+Not just the U.S. federal government, but state governments and even other countries' governments may choose to cooperate with the U.S. or at least try to keep up with this trend.
 This would create a new group of net buyers of Bitcoin in the market, who are currently completely absent.
-Meanwhile, the movements of sovereign wealth funds are also worth noting, as they could become an important force driving this trend.
+Meanwhile, the movements of sovereign wealth funds are also worth noting, as they could become a significant force driving this trend.

 Imran: Additionally, the Trump administration is planning to create a sovereign wealth fund.
-It is reported that this fund will be operated by Cantor Fitzgerald's Lutnik, who has made significant investments in the cryptocurrency space, particularly in Bitcoin.
+It is reported that this fund will be operated by Cantor Fitzgerald's Lutnik, who has made substantial investments in cryptocurrencies, especially Bitcoin.
 If he gets involved and leads this sovereign fund, things could get very interesting.

-From my perspective, the current market is a bit chaotic.
-We just experienced a massive meme bubble, with Bitcoin reaching an all-time high, but at the same time, there are these extremely optimistic messages coming out, and the market seems unable to respond clearly to this information.
+From my perspective, the current market is somewhat chaotic.
+We just experienced a massive meme bubble, with Bitcoin reaching an all-time high, but at the same time, extremely optimistic news is coming out, and the market seems unable to respond clearly to this information.

 Qiao: I don't think the market is really confused.
-It's just that the market has already reflected most of the positive news in the prices.
+It's just that the market has already reflected most of the positive news in the price.

-If the SBR plan really comes to fruition, we will see a significant market rally.
+If the SBR plan really materializes, we will see a significant market rally.
 But before that, I think the market may remain sluggish for a while.

 Imran: I understand, this should yield results within 80 days, right?
 They should announce relevant news within 80 days.
 So I think the current sluggish state of the market will soon improve.